What is intent engineering?

 1. Capture friction.
 Collect signals from support tickets, user interviews, analytics drop-offs, NPS comments, and session recordings.
 These are the raw inputs.

 2. Structure into specs.
-Take the strongest friction signals and write intent specs using the six-part format.
+Take the strongest friction signals and write intent specs using the eight-part format.
 Each spec should trace back to real evidence, not assumptions.

 4. Verify and ship.
 Use the verification criteria in the spec to confirm the implementation works.
 If it doesn't, the problem is usually in the spec, not the agent.

 5. Close the loop.
 After shipping, check whether the outcomes you specified actually materialized.
 Did the drop-off decrease?
 Did the response time improve?
-This evidence feeds back into the next round of specs.
+This evidence feeds back into the next round of specs, and back into the judgment behind them.

 Who needs intent engineering

-Intent engineering is most valuable for product teams that use AI coding agents as part of their development workflow.
+Intent engineering is most valuable for builders making products with AI coding agents.
 This includes:

 - Product managers who write specs that AI agents will execute